chukwume/prosperloandata/readme.md

 ## Key Insights for Presentation

-> For the presentation, I will be focusing on features that could affect the borrower APR, which are Loan Original Amount, Prosper Rating (Alpha), Prosper Score and if borrower is a homeowner or not.
+> For the presentation, I will be focusing on features that could affect the borrower APR, which are Loan Original Amount, Prosper Rating (Alpha), Prosper Score, Term and if borrower is a homeowner or not.